-If you are one of those who wants to take masters or a certification for your work, but struggling with the finances or trouble getting the required educational loan, then the good news is that many companies do offer benefits to their employees who want to pursue further studies and the employees should take the benefit of this.
+If you are one of those who want to take masters or a certification for your work, but struggling with the finances or trouble getting the required educational loan, then the good news is that many companies do offer benefits to their employees who want to pursue further studies and the employees should take the benefit of this.

-Before approaching to your boss or manager for educational funding, you need to be very sure in your approach and the course you require to opt for.
-The important factor is look for courses which can benefit your employer rather than pursue something of your own whims and fancies.
+Before approaching your boss or manager for educational funding, you need to be very sure about your approach and the course you require to opt for.
+The important factor is to look for courses that can benefit your employer rather than pursue something of your whims and fancies.

 1. Choose the right subject:

 For example, if your company is into finances, then there is no point to ask the funds for film making.
 Know what your current job role is and where you intend to see yourself in future, keeping these points in your mind decide the specialization which is relevant to a company in finance and then accordingly prepare for the pitch.

-2. Do a thorough research:
+2. Do thorough research:

-The first step should be to talk to your human resources team and learn about the company’s attitude towards employee learning, what are the subjects, courses and colleges that the company endorses.
+The first step should be to talk to your human resources team and learn about the company’s attitude towards employee learning, what are the subjects, courses, and colleges that the company endorses.

 3. Share benefits:

 Therefore, you need to put a solid point mentioning that what difference you have created or will create which is better than others.
-Advertise yourself with proof as to what makes you better than those hundred employees; if you are able to answer correctly this question, your 50% of the work is done.
+Advertise yourself with proof as to what makes you better than those hundred employees; if you can answer correctly this question, your 50% of the work is done.